rmwc/rmwc/src/rmwc/docs/README-METHODOLOGY.md

 </List>
 ```

-## Convenient additions
+## Convenience

-Even though this is meant to be an unopinionated wrapper, in some areas decisions had to be made to improve utility and the overall developer experience.
+Even though this is meant to be an un-opinionated wrapper, in some areas decisions had to be made to improve utility and the overall developer experience.
 At the end of the day, if it doesn't make your life easier, what's the point?
-Any non-standard item will be called out in the docs.

 ## Something missing from RMWC?